Steel Framed House Mortgage

 If you have more serious bad credit like IVAs or CCJs, your lender options are slightly more restricted.
 Their property criteria may be more focused on brick and timber homes.
 But we would go through all the options with you.

-Absolutely – again it’s very similar to the Buy to Let and bad credit question.
 It’s all about getting to understand your circumstances from the outset and the property you want to buy.
 If that property fits the lender’s criteria and you fit their affordability criteria, you can buy steel framed property as your first home.

 The first thing in improving your chances is to get to know that property.
 When was it built, how was it constructed, who constructed it?
 Then my job as a mortgage broker is to go to those lenders and find you the best options.